wejournal/lamb/README.md

 ### Informal Semantics

-A Lamb programs is a function from a string to a string. where a string is a church list of church numbers. for example, `^x.x` is a valid Lamb program, reads all inputs from the stdin and writes they to the stdout.
+A Lamb programs is a function from a string to a string.
+Where a string is a church list of church numbers.
+For example, `^x.x` is a valid Lamb program, reads all inputs from the stdin and writes they to the stdout.